 A few days later, an American plane flew over the camp and dropped a note that told the POWs to put one man in the middle of the camp for every 100 POWs that were in the camp.
 The POWs put four men in the camp’s center.

 The next day B-29s appeared over the camp and began to drop 55-gallon drums.
 One drum hit the camp kitchen.
 To stop this from happening again, the POWs drew a circle for a drop zone.
 There was no more damage after this was done.

-Henry was taken to the Presidio.
-He was ordered to remain on base.
+Henry was taken to the Presidio and was ordered to remain on base.
 In his own words, he said, “To hell with this!
 I have been told what to do in camp every day for the last 42 months!”
 He and a friend went for a beer.
 When he got back to the base, he expected to be court-martialed, but nothing was done to either man.

-Henry was debriefed and took a train to Clinton, Iowa.
+Henry was debriefed and rode a train to Clinton, Iowa.
 He then took a bus to Little Falls, Minnesota.
 From there, he called his family to tell them that he would be home soon.
-He then took another bus to Brainerd.
+From there, he then took another bus to Brainerd.

-At Hines Veterans Administration Hospital, in the western suburbs of Chicago, he was discharged from the army.
-He was happy since he had had his fill of military life.
-He returned home to Minnesota.
+For additional medical treatment, he was sent to Hines Veterans Administration Hospital in the western suburbs of Chicago.
+While there, he was discharged from the army and was happy since he had had his fill of military life.
+Afterward, he returned home to Minnesota.

 Henry went back to farming.
 He also worked for a lumber company as a lumberjack and truck driver.
-Henry Peck married Lilah Ann Sinclair on October 19, 1946.
-He was the father of four daughters and two sons.
+Henry Peck married Lilah Ann Sinclair on October 19, 1946, and was the father of four daughters and two sons.
 One son died as an infant.